Kristina01111000/Drws_site/README.md

 - Link all the social medias everywhere
-- check on the bug on drwalsdorf.com theme -> its so weird email edits, looks good on google there might be an issue with the google analytics for the GH site send invoice on monday
+- check on the bug on drwalsdorf.com theme -> its so weird email edits, looks good on google send invoice on monday